Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Ignoring automatic commands in PRs

 In some cases, you may want to automatically ignore specific PRs .
-PR-Agent enables you to ignore PR with a specific title, or from/to specific branches (regex matching).
+Qodo Merge enables you to ignore PR with a specific title, or from/to specific branches (regex matching).

 To ignore PRs with a specific title such as "[Bump]: ...", you can add the following to your `configuration.toml` file: